 NOTE: When you change any menu settings that affect the sonar, the view will update immediately (i.e. you don't have to exit the menu to apply the change to the screen).
-For instance, by switching between "Inverse" and "Structure $ID^{\otimes "}$ from the X-PressTM Menu it is possible to quickly alternate between the two viewing methods.
+For instance, by switching between "Inverse" and "Structure $ID^{\otimes n}$ from the X-PressTM menu, it is possible to quickly alternate between the two viewing methods.

-NOTE: WideSide® View requires the purchase of the WideSide® transducer.
-You can visit our website at www.humminbird.com to order accessories online or contact our Customer Resource Center at 1-800-633-1468.
+NOTE: Side Beam View and WideSide® View require the purchase of the QuadraBeamTM transducer for the Side Beam View and the WideSide® transducer for the WideSide® View.
+You can visit our website at www.humminbird.com to order these accessories online or contact our Customer Resource Center at 1:800-633-1468.